slerman12/Help-me/7-Ongoing.md

 ## Imagined dialogue

-“Why should I be charged with these ungodly accusations?” asks the Alderman.
+“Why should I be charged with these ungodly characterizations?” asks the Alderman.

-“Because you are the representative of the policy behind them.”
+“Because under this much ambiguous cause, and since the evidence doesn't support your allegations, any decision is by you and you alone.
+Meanwhile, you are the charged representative of the policy behind those atrocities.”

 “Well the policy is currently being broken.
 As you’ve proven.
 Therefore I’m a good man,” states the Alderman.